svlad-90/paf/README.md

     - parameters, which are parsed from the xml configuration file
     - parameters, which are injected into the execution environment by the other tasks
     - the fields of the class, which are contained in self.\_\_dict\_\_ collection
   - **shell** - if parameter is equal to True, the "/bin/bash" sub-shell will be created to execute the command.
-Only in such a mode the "cmd" could be a bash script with pipes, variables, logical operators, etc. Otherwise, the "cmd" should contain **ONLY** call to one executabe with its parameters.
+Only in such a mode the `cmd` could be a bash script with pipes, variables, logical operators, etc. Otherwise, the `cmd` should contain **ONLY** call to one executabe with its parameters.
 Examples:
     - self.subprocess_must_succeed("cd ~/ && echo "Hello, world!" > ./new_file.txt && cat ./new_file.txt", shell=True)
     - self.subprocess_must_succeed("echo 123", shell=False)
     - self.subprocess_must_succeed(["echo", "123"], shell=False)